EndPointCorp/end-point-blog/2012/03/02/handling-outside-events-with-jquery-and.html.md

 I recently worked on a user interface involving a persistent shopping cart on an ecommerce site.
-The client asked to have the persistent cart close whenever a user clicked outside or "off" of the cart while it was visible.
-The cart was built with [Backbone.js](http://documentcloud.github.com/backbone/), and [jQuery](http://jquery.com/) so the solution would need to play nicely with those tools.
+The client asked to have the persistent cart close whenever a user clicked outside or “off” of the cart while it was visible.
+The cart was built with [Backbone.js](http://backbonejs.org/), and [jQuery](https://jquery.com/) so the solution would need to play nicely with those tools.

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2012/03/02/handling-outside-events-with-jquery-and/image-0.png" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2012/03/02/handling-outside-events-with-jquery-and/image-0.png"/></a></div>

-The first order of business was to develop a way to identify the "outside" click events.
+The first order of business was to develop a way to identify the “outside” click events.
 I discussed the scenario with a colleague and YUI specialist and he suggested the YUI [Outside Events](http://yuilibrary.com/gallery/show/outside-events) module.
-Since the cart was built with jQuery and I enjoyed using that library, I looked for a comparable jQuery plugin and found [Ben Alman's](http://benalman.com/) [Outside Events plugin](http://benalman.com/projects/jquery-outside-events-plugin/).
+Since the cart was built with jQuery and I enjoyed using that library, I looked for a comparable jQuery plugin and found [Ben Alman’s](http://benalman.com/) [Outside Events plugin](http://benalman.com/projects/jquery-outside-events-plugin/).
 Both projects seemed suitable and a review of their source code revealed a similar approach.
 They listened to events on the document or the <html> element and examined the event.target property of the element that was clicked.
-Checking to see if the element was a descendant of the containing node revealed whether the click was "inside" or "outside".
+Checking to see if the element was a descendant of the containing node revealed whether the click was “inside” or “outside”.

 With this in mind, I configured the plugin to listen to clicks outside of the persistent cart like so: